microting/Pomelo.EntityFrameworkCore.MySql/src/EFCore.MySql/docs/README.md

 ## Feedback

+Checkout the originating [Github repository](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql) before filing any new issues.
-Bug reports and contributions are welcome at our [GitHub repository](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql).
+Bug reports and contributions are welcome at our [GitHub repository](https://github.com/microting/Pomelo.EntityFrameworkCore.MySql).